tlhutch/test-playbooks/docs/testplan-2.4.0.md

 1. [ ] Verify logout modal
 1. [ ] Verify API honors HTTP timeout
 1. [ ] Verify that varying the timeout setting in `settings.py` causes appropriate newly set time results in HTTP headers
+1. [ ] With Tower loaded in multiple browser tabs, verify inactivity in one tab doesn't force a logout in another active tab

 ### Regression
 1. [ ] Comprehensive RBAC coverage using EuroNext and NeuStar datasets